petergridge/Irrigation-V5/README.md

 You can optionally define a pump/master soleniod to turn on concurrently with the zone.
 The pump class then monitors the zones that require it and will remain active during zone transitions.
 The will shut off a few seconds after a zone has completed alowing a smooth transition between zones.
 Currently the pump class only monitors during a program run cycle.

 ### Zone Group
-You can optionally group zones to run concurrently or sequentially.
+You can optionally configure grouped zones to run concurrently.

 **New V5.2.0** Zone groups are now setup in the config flow.
 Any existing groups are automatically migrated.